srconstantin/dispute-resolution/readme.md

 --saves login and current page state (so reloads don't logout or redirect the user)

+--shows notifications of unread responses or verdicts in your disputes

 ## TODO

---add notifications for updates to disputes that the user hasn't seen yet

 --make color coding consistent and fix palette